 Making food at home doesn't have to be a huge chore.
 It only takes a couple of hours to make up a big batch.
 This can then be frozen in separate containers and fed once a week at least.

-Depending on the size of the dog, it is so easy to throw together a couple of pounds of raw chicken with some leftover brown rice (2 2/3 c.), some fresh veggies, with a tablespoon of safflower or olive oil, and a little (1/4 t.) iodized salt.
-Mix it together with about 3 grams of calcium carbonate (regular Tums size) and freeze it in separate containers.
+Depending on the size of the dog, it is so easy to throw together a couple of pounds of raw chicken with some leftover brown rice (2 2/3 cups), some fresh veggies, with a tablespoon of safflower or olive oil, and a little (1/4 teaspoon) iodized salt.
+Mix it together with about three grams of calcium carbonate (regular Tums size) and freeze it in separate containers.
 Pull one out say Thursday night and by Friday morning it's thawed and you can feed it to your best friend Fred the dog.

 What's so hard about that?.
 You are already mixing dry with wet food anyway.
 This isn't any more difficult.
 Our dogs need that raw protein.

 Do you add a couple of raw eggs into the mix every now and then?
 No?
 Why not?
 Dogs don't get salmonella poisoning like humans do.
 How hard is it to chop up some raw beef at the same time you are making yourself some stew or throwing a steak on the Bar-B?